Stephanus Swart

-Stephanus Andries Johannes Swart (21 July 1888 – 6 May 1927) was a South African farmer and one of the first spree killers who killed at least 8 people and wounded 3 others in Charlestown, South Africa on 6 May 1927, before killing himself.
+Stephanus Andries Johannes Swart (21 July 1888 – 6 May 1927) was a South African farmer and spree killer who killed at least eight people and wounded three others in Charlestown, South Africa on 6 May 1927, before killing himself.

 Timeline

 Stephanus Swart was born on 21 July 1888 in Ladismith in Cape Colony.
 He arrived in Charlestown in 1920.
 Little is known about him before this time.
-It is thought he had been a Horse Trader.
+It is thought he had been a horse trader.

 Marriage

 On 1 December 1921 Swart aged 33 married a wealthy 64-year-old widow, Anna Eksteen.
-She owned the farm Potters hill west of Charlestown which Swart farmed and made productive again.
+She owned the farm Potters Hill west of Charlestown which Swart farmed and made productive again.

 Imprisonment

 A few years later Swart seriously assaulted Willie Knight, the husband of his stepdaughter Fannie Knight.
 They lived on a nearby farm Shorstcliff.
 Swart served 18 months imprisonment for the assault with a horse stirrup.

 Incest charges

-After his time in prison Swart had been in a love affair with his 14-year-old niece Sarie Alberts and he brought her to come and live with him on his farm.
+After his time in prison, Swart had been involved in a love affair with his 14-year-old niece Sarie Alberts and he brought her to come and live with him on his farm.
 His estranged wife Annie had left the farm to live with relatives in Potchefstroom and Charlestown.

 On 1 May 1927 Swart was served with a summons on charges of incest.

 On 3 May Swart fired shots at his neighbour Roets.
 He went looking for Willie Knight on whose assault charges he had served prison for, but Knight had fled.

 On 4 May Swart summoned his lawyer Maasdorp from Volksrust to draw up a 28 page final Will and testament that was also a suicide statement.
 The police had asked the lawyer to convince his client to hand himself in, but Swart refused.
 He had declared he would not be captured and made threats of killing as many as he could and saving his last bullet for himself.
 His lawyer had notified the police of the violent mental state of his client and said his client was in a state of mental crisis.

-Swart failed to appear court in Newcastle on 5 may as an accused for incest.
+Swart failed to appear court in Newcastle on 5 May as accused for incest.
 An arrest for contempt of court was issued.